Distributor ignores FDA warning over anti-inflammatory drug in supplement

 Peter Lurie, M.D., is president and executive director of consumer watchdog group the Center for Science in the Public Interest (CSPI) — based in the nation’s capital — and previously served as associate commissioner for public health strategy and analysis at FDA.

-Commenting in a recent interview on the amount of diclofenac in AK Forte detected by FDA and Flora Research Laboratories, Lurie commented, “Those are significant quantities, and a person who buys a dietary supplement is not expecting to get a drug, and that is in fact what they were getting.
+Commenting in a recent interview on the amount of diclofenac in AK Forte detected by FDA and Flora Research Laboratories, Lurie said, “Those are significant quantities, and a person who buys a dietary supplement is not expecting to get a drug, and that is in fact what they were getting.
 They were getting a drug at a therapeutic dose — and with all of the benefits and side effects that come with that, but without them knowing.”

 “Broadly, this speaks to a gross lack of quality control for this product,” Lurie continued.